Lag Ja Gale: Development

 The show title is based on the song of the same name, from the 1964 film Woh Kaun Thi?.
-The series was announced on Zee TV by Sol Production.
+The series was announced on Zee TV by SOL Production.

 Casting

 Namik Paul was cast to portray the lead, Shiv Dhoopar.
-Tanisha Mehta were signed as the lead Ishaani Kulkarni.
+Tanisha Mehta was signed as the lead Ishani Kulkarni.

 Release

 The launch event for the series was held on 4 February 2023.
 It premiered on 7 February 2023 on ZEE TV.
 It ended on 12 May 2023 due to extremely low ratings.
-It's SOL Productions second flop show in a row.
+It's SOL Production's second flop show in a row.